A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem

 \section{Well-posedness}

-On the basis of \cref{thm_main}, we can further show that the regularized dual problem \cref{reg_dual_pb} is well-posed in the sense of Hadamard with respect to the \emph{data} $(\cb,\mb)$ and the regularization parameter $\lambda$.
+On the basis of \cref{thm_main}, we can further show that the regularized dual problem \cref{reg_dual_pb} is well-posed in the sense of Hadamard with respect to the \emph{data} $(\cb,\mb)$. {Moreover, the solution also depends continuously on the regularization parameter $\lambda$}.
 More precisely, given covariances $\cb$ satisfying \cref{assump_feasible}, $\nu$-cepstral coefficients $\mb$, a regularization parameter $\lambda>0$, and an integer $\nu\ge \frac{d}{2}+1$, \cref{thm_main} already states that the solution $(\hat{P},\hat{Q})$ to \cref{reg_dual_pb}, or equivalently, the coefficient vector of the polynomials $(\hat{\pb},\hat\qb)$, exists and is unique.
-Hence, to complete the proof of well-posedness, it remains to show the continuous dependence of the solution $(\hat{\pb},\hat\qb)$ on $(\cb,\mb)$ and $\lambda$.
+Hence, to complete the proof of well-posedness, it remains to show the continuous dependence of the solution $(\hat{\pb},\hat\qb)$ on $(\cb,\mb)$.
 In fact, we will show in this section that such dependence is even \emph{smooth}, that is, of class $C^\infty$ using the classical inverse and implicit function theorems.
 To this end, we need first to introduce the set of covariances corresponding to spectral densities of real random fields

 where the linear operator $\Gamma$ has been defined in \cref{Gamma_operator}.
 Moreover, the set of $\nu$-cepstral coefficients is simply